-Safariland QLS system
+Safariland QLS System Review

 A while back, I saw a coworker with a mounting system for his Safariland duty holster that let him move the holster from duty belt to duty belt.
 I never understood the utility of being able to do this until I took an assignment that had me going from plainclothes to uniformed duty and back again in the same day.
 It was hard for me to justify buying another holster to switch from one role to the other.
 Plus in my mind buying a different holster with a different retention scheme is a recipe for trouble.